Table of Contents

 Refile the entry at point.

-Toggle the ARCHIVE tag for the current headline.
+Toggle the archive tag (see Internal archiving) for the current headline.

 Move the subtree corresponding to the current entry to its archive sibling.

 Archive the subtree corresponding to the current headline.
-This means the entry will be moved to the configured archive location, most likely a different file.
+This means the entry is moved to the configured archive location, most likely a different file.

 Show all tags associated with the current item.
 This is useful if you have turned off org-agenda-show-inherited-tags, but still want to see all tags of a headline occasionally.